turingschool/curriculum/tutorials/models/validations.markdown

 It's CSS-compatible with the original Rails 2 implementation and respects i18n message definitions.
 Speaking of i18n...

 #### Custom Messages & Internationalization
+[TODO: Explain what i18n is.
+I don't know, and I can sort of infer from this section, but give a brief explanation of what i18n is.]

 All the validations support a `:message` parameter in the model where you can specify a custom message.
 But this is the wrong way to do it, and I hope that option is soon deprecated.